44David/MLjs-postgres/README.md

 # To do

-- [ ] - Set up and pull ollama ML models
+- [x] - Set up and pull ollama ML models
-- [ ] - Make UI for chat interface
+- [x] - Make UI for chat interface
-- [ ] - Ability to select between ollama models
+- [ ] - Ability to select between ollama models, send requests to API and start instance
+- [ ] - Set up ml models in the cloud for easy access

 ## Reminder
 use wsl and ```ollama serve``` to start ollama